-The first lady then said: “When my third child was born, my husband took me on a beautiful trip around the world”.
+"And when my third child was born, my husband took me on a phenomenal trip around the world."

-The first lady then asked: “So, what did your husband get for you when your son was born?”
+"So what did your husband get for you when your children were born?"

 Now while that’s not necessarily a great joke, I actually like the idea of choosing to use other words instead of reacting.
 And that’s exactly what you could do this holiday season.
 Because here's the thing, as soon as someone gets you to react, you've given away your power.